 When your Canstruction is completely finished send a representative to the onsite Canstruction manager to sign out.
-There may be a videographer.
+There will be a photographer to take pictures of final built structure.
 We want to get a combination of teams building, finished objects, and team interviews.
 Do not leave before signing out.

 - Call your competition Host to make sure your structure is standing the next morning.
 Ask the Host to call you if structure looks like it is structurally unsound, sagging, slipping, etc. Be prepared to go over and fix it immediately.
 If rebuilding is impossible box up the cans.

 Make sure all team members know the following: